Dana94/2019-website/blog/2020-07-03-using-vue-apollo-to-query-data.md

 }
 ```

-The data from this query can be accessed in the `template` like so:
+The data from this query can be accessed in the html like this:

 ```html
 <template>